RoySegall/gizra.com/src/_posts/2018-01-07-elm-related-types.md

 What if we conceived of the `Person` type not as a "wrapper" for `Child` and `Mother`, but instead as a set of requirements that we must fulfill in order to deal with a type as a person?
-In Elm, we could express those requirements in the form of a record, along these lines:
+In Elm, we could express those requirements in the form of a record, along these lines (with some omissions):

 ```elm
     type alias Person p =